-- 1. On the main Cscape screen, select the Controller menu and its Hardware Configure sub-menu to open the Hardware Configuration dialog (Figure 7.1) below. - 2.
+- 1. On the main Cscape screen, select the Controller menu and its Hardware Configure sub-menu to open the Hardware Configuration dialog below. - 2.
 If configuring a different OCS Model than the one shown in the Hardware Configuration dialog, select the correct Series, Device Type, and Model Number.

-Figure 12.1 - Hardware Configuration Dialog
+Hardware Configuration Dialog

-3. Click the Config button to the right of the LAN1 Network Port, revealing the Ethernet Module Configuration dialog as shown in the figure below.
+3. Click the Config button to the right of the LAN1 Network Port, revealing the Ethernet Module Configuration dialog as shown below.

-Figure 12.2- Ethernet Module Configuration
+Ethernet Module Configuration